All You Need to Know Before Visiting Schonbrunn Palace

 Learn more about the carriage ride in Schönbrunn Palace here.

 Schönbrunn Palace is a great place to visit year-round.
 But if you want to see all the palace has to offer, it’s best to go during the spring, summer, or fall, when all the attractions are open.
-You’ll love the scenery in the palace gardens in the fall, when the leaves of the trees turn red, brown, and golden.
-It’s the most magical time to visit, in my opinion.

 If you’re looking to avoid the crowds, consider visiting during the shoulder season (April-May and September-October).
 The weather is still pleasant during these months, and you’ll have more space to explore the palace and gardens.

 Schönbrunn Palace is also open during the winter, but the experience is different.
 Many of the palace’s attractions are closed, including the Gloriette and the fountains.

 If you want to explore Schönbrunn Palace’s gardens and see its beautiful fountains, you should avoid visiting from mid-October to mid-April, as the fountains do not operate during this period.
 The gardens can also be quite cold and icy, so it’s not ideal for a stroll.

 While Schönbrunn Palace is a single destination in Vienna, it has several attractions with different opening and closing times that vary depending on the season.
 The shorter the days are, the shorter the visiting hours are.

-You can check the official Schönbrunn Palace website (linked at the resources section) for exact opening times, but here is a summary to help you create a rough plan for your visit.
+You can check the official Schönbrunn Palace website for exact opening times, but here is a summary to help you create a rough plan for your visit.
+There are five parts of the Schönbrunn Palace complex with different opening or operating schedules:

+Among these parts of the palace, the park opens first.
 Throughout the year, Schönbrunn Palace Park opens at 6:30 am and closes near sunset.
 That means that the park is open until 9:00 pm from May to July and until 5:30 pm from November to February.

 While the park opens early in the morning, some of the fountains do not start operating until around 8:30 am.
 The three most notable fountains in Schönbrunn Palace, the Neptune Fountain, Roman Ruin Fountain, and Obelisk Fountain, open later near midday at 11:00 am.